openx/mobile-ios-sdk-doc/info/ios-sdk-deeplinkplus.md

     fallbackUrl=FALLBACK_URL
     &fallbackTrackingUrl=FALLBACK_TRACKER
 ```

-The only required parameter is **primaryUrl** and if it’s the only one, it would be handled as existing deeplink URLs: doing nothing if the app is missing.
+The only required parameter is **`primaryUrl`** and if it’s the only parameter, it would be handled as existing deeplink URLs: idle if the app is missing.

-The fallbackUrl can be any supported URI type (e.g., http, traditional deeplink) except for another Deep Link+ URL.
+The `fallbackUrl` can be any supported URI type (e.g., http, traditional deeplink) except for another Deep Link+ URL.
 To specify multiple tracker URLs (primary or fallback), buyers simply need to repeat the tracker key with any desired tracker URLs.
-The primaryTrackingURL will be fired if the deeplink is successful (which will be after the user clicks).
+The `primaryTrackingURL` is triggered if the deeplink is successful (which occurs after the user clicks).

-For example, here is a Deep Link+ URL whose primary target is the Twitter app, with two (2) primary tracker URLs, a fallback URL directing the user to Twitter’s mobile website if the primary deeplink fails and zero (0) fallback tracker URLs:
+For example, below is a Deep Link+ URL whose primary target is the Twitter app, with two (2) primary tracker URLs, a fallback URL directing the user to Twitter’s mobile website if the primary deeplink fails and zero (0) fallback tracker URLs:

 ```
 deeplink+://navigate?